BAM-PFA/cinefiles-backup-log/README.md

 ## Usage

-Run `python log.py` to create the backup CSV, which then needs to go in the `data/` folder.
-Right now you have to manually change the path in `index.html` to the latest log CSV.
+Run `python log.py` to create the backup CSV, which is saved in the `data/` folder.
+Thumbnails are saved to `images/thumbs/`.

 To test it locally run `python2.7 -m SimpleHTTPServer` and go to [http://localhost:8000](http://localhost:8000)